Mushroom poisoning happens when a child eats a mushroom that has poisons (toxins).

 Early symptoms of mushroom poisoning can include feeling sick, stomach cramps, vomiting, and watery or bloody diarrhea.

 If you can, collect the mushroom your child was eating.
-This can help the provider figure out what type of mushroom it is.
+This can help the healthcare provider figure out what type of mushroom it is.

 There is no specific antidote for mushroom poisoning.
 Treatment focuses on easing symptoms.